vishalchovatiya/CPP_Templates/A bit about copy assignment operator.md

 - Here we are going to learn about copy assignment operator.
 Although I am not an expert but this what I have learned so far from various sources.
 So this article is basically a collection of connected dots while i was introducing C++ to myself.
 - We will not learn basic things.
 I am not going to tell you that this is basic function compiler provides if you dont define that in your class nor i will tell calling & synthesis of this function.
 We will learn why it is needed & basic function to have in your class, why it like that only & what it should look like.
 So let's start.
 ### Why we need it? <----- my all time favriote quesion.
+- Simple answer is just to assign data.
+As we do assignment in primitive data like 'int a; a = 5' some times we also need to do this in our user defined data type i.e. class.
+- Class could be complex entity so that we need special function which does this task.
+Although compiler provide default copy constuctor.
+But in some cases you have to define your own copy assignment operator function like:
+  1. Write your own assignment operator that does deep copy if you are using dynamic memory.
+  2. Do not allow assignment of one object to other object.
+We can create our own dummy assignment operator and make it private.
 ### Why we need to return something from copy assignment operator?
 ```
 class X{